April 22, 2026 • By Santorini Dave

-September is one of London’s best months for many travelers because it usually combines mild weather, long enough days, and a busy cultural calendar without the late July and August school holiday crush.
-I find that the city feels more manageable during this time, offering a transition from the peak summer rush to the crisp energy of autumn.
+September is one of London’s best months for visitors.
+It combines mild weather, long enough days, and a busy cultural calendar without the late July and August school holiday crush.
+I find that the city feels more manageable during this month, offering a transition from the peak summer rush to the crisp energy of autumn.
 It is a period where you can enjoy the city’s outdoor spaces and al fresco dining without the muggiest summer days.

 Is September a Good Time to Visit London?